kimsyversen/DamnVulnerableCollectionOfRepos/README.md

 # DamnVulnerableCollectionOfRepos

-A collection of various vulnerable repos.
+A collection of various vulnerable repos for testing Defender for DevOps.